itsharrison/My-Portfolio/README.md

 ## My-Portfolio
-This Portfolio contains five of the data projects I've completed.
+This portfolio contains five of the data projects I've completed.